sous-chefs/zabbix-agent/README.md

 ```

 ### Selective Install or Install and Configure (don't start zabbix-agent)
-Alternativly you can just install, or install and configure:
+Alternatively you can just install, or install and configure:

 ```json
 {